jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (1) This section applies if—
   (a) the home order is a support order made under section 91; or (b) the home order is a custody order made under section 101 placing the child or young person in the custody of any of the persons specified in paragraphs (a) to (d) of that section; or
-  (c) the home order is a custody order made under section 101(e) and made subject to a condition that the chief executive or a social worker supervises the order; or
+  (c) the home order is a custody order made under section 101(e) and made subject to a condition that the chief executive supervises the order; or
   (d) the home order is a sole guardianship order made under section 110.
 (2) If this section applies, consent to the transfer of the order is required from— (a) each parent of the child or young person (other than a parent who resides, or intends to reside, in the relevant participating State); and